Millennium Hilton New York One UN Plaza: Ambassador Grill and Bar

-The Ambassador Grill was widely praised architecturally.
+In contrast to the mixed reviews of the cuisine, the Ambassador Grill was widely praised architecturally.
 Goldberger said the restaurant was "New York’s first good hotel dining room since the 1920s" and described it as the city's "most sensuous piece of modern design in a public place" since the Four Seasons Restaurant opened in 1958.
 According to Goldberger, the Ambassador Grill was a "far more intimate drinking place" in comparison to the "nobler" Four Seasons.
 Sheraton said the ceiling was "startling and somewhat wonderful" in spite of the quality of the food, while Miller said: "The subterranean dining room is striking with its interplay of dark walls, smoky glass panels and starry lighting."
 Robert A. M. Stern wrote in his book New York 1960 that the main hallway in the restaurant had "extraordinary reflections" and that the restaurant itself was a "spectacular setting".